Skip to content

 • Example: &H00000000, black outline.

-7. BackColour: The background color, usually used in the case of BorderStyle=3 (subtitles with a background box).
+7. BackColour: Background color, usually used when BorderStyle=3 (subtitles with background box).

 • Example: &H00000000, black background.